ShyShys/WHM-Leveling-Guide/WHM Leveling.md

 * *Medica (level 10)*: AoE heal (GCD).
 * *Stone -> Stone II (level 18)*: Single target damage (GCD, replaces Stone).
 ## Healing
  Your heals are bare bones here, use Cure for tank healing or to help a party member who took extra damage.
-Use Medica as needed needed.
+Use Medica as needed.
 ## Damage
- During boss fights keep your Aero on the boss refreshing it when it's 2-0 seconds duration on the boss.
-Stone should be used to fill time, if you have no need to heal or do anything else you should be using Stone.
+ During boss fights keep your Aero on the boss refreshing it when it has a 2s-0s duration on the boss.
+Stone should be used to fill time, if you do not need to heal or do anything else you should be using Stone.
 When doing trash pulls Aero the mobs as your tank is moving to gather everything up and use Stone when they stop.
 # Levels 30-50
 ## New Abilities
 * *Cure II (level 30)*: Single target heal (GCD).